| Title: | Checking and Simplifying Validation Rule Sets |

 simplify_fixed_variables()

-Substitute values into expression, thereby simplifying the rule set.
+Substitute values / fill in a value for one ore more variables, thereby simplifying the rule set.
 Rules that evaluate to TRUE because of the substitution are removed.

 .x |